Skip to Content

 Ogunquit is an Algonquin word meaning “Beautiful Place by The Sea.”
 Beautiful sandy beaches are ideal for strolling barefoot, relaxing with a novel, or frolicking in the surf.

 Ogunquit is also one of the most walkable beach towns in Maine.
-Be sure to stoll the Marginal Way, a shorefront pedestrian walkway that connects Ogunquit village to Perkins Cove with numerous beautiful stops along the way.
+Be sure to stroll the Marginal Way, a shorefront pedestrian walkway connecting Ogunquit Village to Perkins Cove with numerous beautiful stops along the way.
 Grab an obligatory lobster roll at Lobster Shack in Perkins Cove while you’re there.

-Where to stay: The unassuming Grashopper Inn features gorgeous rooms with kitchenettes and is within walking distance to shopping, beaches, and dining.
-Families and larger parties may want to splurge on this beachfront cottage in Perkins Cove.
+Where to stay: The unassuming Grasshopper Inn features gorgeous rooms with kitchenettes and is within walking distance to shopping, beaches, and dining.

 What to do: Enjoy the Ogunquit Museum of American Art, visit Lobster Point Lighthouse, and walk the Marginal Way.